Mary-Gichana/Cli-Meal-planner/README.md

     Manage Meals Menu

-    1.Add Meal:Enter the meal's name, date (in YYYY-MM-DD format), and category ID to add a new meal.
+    1. Add Meal:Enter the meal's name, date (in YYYY-MM-DD format), and category ID to add a new meal.
-    2.Delete Meal:Enter the name of the meal you want to remove from the list.
+    2. Delete Meal:Enter the name of the meal you want to remove from the list.
-    3.List Meals:View all existing meals, including their IDs, names, dates, and associated categories.
+    3. List Meals:View all existing meals, including their IDs, names, dates, and associated categories.
-    4.Find Meal by ID:Enter a specific ID to retrieve the details of the corresponding meal.
+    4. Find Meal by ID:Enter a specific ID to retrieve the details of the corresponding meal.
-    5.Go Back:Return to the main menu .
+    5. Go Back:Return to the main menu .

     If you select Exit

-    You will exit the program.
+    - You will exit the program.

 ## Technologies Used